Last updated on Tuesday, August 15, 2023

 Located in historic Third Ward, Project Row Houses is comprised of a city block containing 39 structures that highlight its community-based mission of supporting people, ideas, and causes while encouraging artists to extend their practice into a social context.
 Project Row Houses host artists during bi-annual events called Artist Rounds, in which they’re invited to utilize the structures to engage and preserve the community.
 Admission is free and open to the public.

-While it’s far from a museum, Discovery Green and the adjacent Avenida Houston are well known for their interactive, striking, and compelling public art installations.
-The park’s art installations are always free to the public.
+While it’s far from a museum, Discovery Green and the adjacent Avenida Houston are both known for their interactive, striking, and compelling public art installations.
+The overlapping destinations’ art installations are always free to the public.

 On the campus of Rice University, Moody Center for the Arts is a state-of-the-art architectural beauty, hosting multiple immersive exhibitions throughout the year, as well as workshops, classes, and special events.
 Admission is always free and open to the public.